 The Art House is the centre of arts on the Central Coast and was previously awarded Performing Arts Centre of the Year by PAC Australia.

 Since opening in 2016, The Art House has brought fabulous family-friendly performances to their stages, so locals no longer need to travel to metro venues to see the likes of The Listies, That Science Gang and shows from renowned kids’ theatre specialists Erth, CDP Kids and Monkey Baa.
-Performances throughout the term and school holidays include everything from early learning shows such as Grug and primary classics like Possum Magic and Edward the Emu, to adolescent dramas like Trophy Boys and Euphoria.
+Performances throughout the term and school holidays include everything from early learning shows such as Spot and kids classics like Where is the Green Sheep? and Bluey's Big Play The Stage Show, to adolescent dramas and magic shows such as Mada's Magic Marvels.

-For primary and secondary schools, the theatre has a strong school group programme, does backstage school tours and takes applications for work experience.
+For primary and secondary schools, the theatre has a strong school group programme, does backstage school tours and runs a work experience program twice per year.

 The Art House is committed to all children on the Coast having access to the magic of live theatre, so they also run a donor giving program to help subsidise seats for schools and families in need.